elm-community/js-integration-examples/more/webcomponents/README.md

 Many Elm apps use this technique to embed libraries like [CodeMirror](https://github.com/ellie-app/ellie/blob/a45637b81e2495ffada12f9a75dd6bb547a69226/assets/src/Ellie/Ui/CodeEditor.js) or [Google Maps](https://package.elm-lang.org/packages/PaackEng/elm-google-maps/latest/).

-Until now all seems hunky-dory in the world of custom elements being embedded with Elm but there are some [gotchas](#Gotchas) you need to be aware of we'll take a look at in the next section.
+Until now all seems hunky-dory in the world of custom elements being embedded with Elm but there are some [gotchas](#Gotchas) you need to be aware of.
+We'll take a look at these in the next section.

 ### Gotchas
 TODO